MKFirmware/MarlinKimbra/Documentation/GCodes.md

 *  G2  - CW ARC
 *  G3  - CCW ARC
 *  G4  - Dwell S[seconds] or P[milliseconds], delay in Second or Millisecond
+*  G7  - Laser raster base64
 *  G10 - retract filament according to settings of M207
 *  G11 - retract recover filament according to settings of M208
-*  G28 - X0 Y0 Z0 Home all Axis.
-G28 M for bed manual setting with LCD.
+*  G28 - X Y Z Home all Axis.
+M for bed manual setting with LCD.
+B return to back point
 *  G29 - Detailed Z-Probe, probes the bed at 3 points or grid.
 You must be at the home position for this to work correctly.
    G29 Fyyy Lxxx Rxxx Byyy for customer grid.
 *  G30 - Single Z Probe, probes bed at current XY location.
 Bed Probe and Delta geometry Autocalibration G30 A